CottageLabs/oarr/README.md

     POST /record/<id>/stats [statistic record]

+A statistic record is as follows:

+    {
+        "value" : <the numerical statistic, whatever it is>, "type" : "<the name of the type of statistic>", "date" : "<date the statistic was generated>", }

 Send a new statistic to the registry from a third party which is calculating them.
 This will have the following effects:

 * If the third party does not have the right to access statistics, this request will be rejected
 * The statistic will be added to the registry object, attributed to the third party
 * The statistic will receive an ID which will be returned to the client in the response

+If the "date" field is not provided, the current date will be used.
+Dates should be in the form YYYY-mm-ddTHH:MM:SSZ or YYYY-mm-dd or they will be rejected.

+The "value" field should be suitable to be converted to a floating point number: it may be a string with a numeric form, an integer or a floating point number.

+On failure, returns the relevant HTTP status code error.
+On success, returns status code 201 with the location of the created resource in the HTTP Location header, with the body content:

+    {
+        "success" : "true"
+        "id" : "<opaque identifier of new statistic created>", "location" : "<url of new statistic>"
+    }
 .

     DELETE /record/<id>/stat/<stat_id>